Sethoeurt/frontend_01_pp_y3/README.md

 ## Live

-- This application is purely frontend application, collection no data at all.
+- This application is purely frontend application, collection of no data at all.
 - It is deployed on vercel [Live Link](https://resume-builder-anurag.vercel.app).

 ## Table of Contents